 3. Purchase your index fund

 After you’ve decided which fund fits in your portfolio, it’s time for the easy part – actually buying the fund.
 You can either buy directly from the mutual fund company or through a broker.
 But it’s usually easier to buy a mutual fund through a broker.
 And if you’re buying an ETF, you’ll need to go through your broker.
-Consider the following factors as you’re deciding:

 - Trading costs: Some brokers offer very attractive prices when you’re buying mutual funds, even more so than the same mutual fund company itself.
 If you’re going with an ETF, virtually all major online brokers now allow you to trade without a commission.
+Also, if you’re buying a mutual fund, beware of sales loads, or commissions, which can easily lop off 1 or 2 percent of your money before it’s invested.
+These are easy to avoid by choosing funds carefully, such as those from Vanguard and many others.

 - Fund options: Not all brokers will offer all mutual funds, however.
 So you’ll need to see whether your broker offers a specific fund family.
 In contrast, ETFs are typically available at all brokers because they’re all traded on an exchange.